 “We are thrilled to partner with Daktronics to bring a new level of fun and excitement for our fans in Memorial Hall,” said Perkins.
 In addition to enhancing Hornet sporting events, the multi-media boards will allow the university to offer attractions on the big screen for the entire campus community to enjoy.”

-Other recent improvements to Memorial Hall include the installation of a colorful new floor for the Hormet basketball and volleyball teams in July 2017.
+Other recent improvements to Memorial Hall include the installation of a colorful new floor for the Hornet basketball and volleyball teams in July 2017.

-Perkins also sprearheaded the initiative to expand live video streaming of DSU home sporting events through the school's athletics webpage (DSUHornets.com) during the 2017-18 academic year.
+Perkins also spearheaded the initiative to expand live video streaming of DSU home sporting events through the school's athletics webpage (DSUHornets.com) during the 2017-18 academic year.

 The Hornet bowling team made the National Tenpin Coaches Association list of teams with “exemplary” grade-point averages for the 2015-16 academic year.
 To be considered for team recognition, programs must have a cumulative grade-point average of 3.2 or higher.
 Delaware State was sixth among the 17 programs that reached the standard with a team GPA of 3.542.
 In addition, five Hornet bowlers were among 163 student-athletes earning NTCA All-Academic recognition by maintaining at least a 3.4 GPA for the 2015-16 school year.